kfinley/KyleFinley.net/packages/vue2-client/src/articles/dirty-works.md

 What we do is this, after a song or two, not a whole set, we invite any players to join us.
 We call tunes on the fly, take requests from the crowd, and swap out players as we go.
 Jams usually run 3 hours with short breaks and finish with a big closer featuring anyone that wants to join in.

 I try to keep no more than three horn players playing per song.
 The expectation is if you jump up for a song, then you should know the tune or have a chart and/or changes ready to read for soloing.
 We all solo during songs.
 The bass player or lead player direct traffic.
-Dirty Works jams are chart/changes friendly but it's best if singers know the words.
+Dirty Works jams are chart/changes :musical_score: friendly but it's best if singers know the words. :singer:

 We have around 100 local players come through our jams each month and we play hundreds of jazz standards.
 New faces are always showing up and we have a great crew of regulars!!

-When there's another bass player to jump on for me, I enjoy shooting phtos.
-Below are some photos from recent jams.
+When there's another bass player to jump on for me, I enjoy shooting phtos. :camera: Below are some photos from recent jams.
 Most photos taken by me, Kyle Finley, and are not authorized for use.

 More photos of jams can be found on the <a href="https://pixelfed.social/i/web/profile/791341701221125553" target="pixelfed">Dirty Works Jazz PixelFed</a> and the <router-link to="/photos/jazz-jams">Jam Photos Page</router-link>.